 Q&A: Marco Pelusi of Marco Pelusi Hair Studio

-Pelusi had another natural advantage: his father and uncle run a chain of salons in Pittsburgh; they’ve both served as longtime trusted mentors.
+Pelusi had a natural advantage: His father and uncle run a chain of salons in Pittsburgh and both have served as longtime trusted mentors.

-After working for two hair-color companies, Pelusi opened his hair studio in 2005 and the next year launched his Marco® Collagen Color Guard™ HairCare System.
+After working for two hair color companies, Pelusi opened his own studio in West Hollywood in 2005.
+The following year, he launched his Marco® Collagen Color Guard™ hair care system.
 The signature product is his Anti-Frizz Leave-In Conditioner, which has earned widespread acclaim and media attention.
 He has been honored by the West Hollywood Chamber of Commerce and is a member of the West Hollywood Design District Board of Directors.

 We caught up with him recently to talk shop.